uddaishya22/demo-repo/README.md

 >> git push

-if you are pushing the work for the first time you must have authenticate yourself with Git credentials
+if you are pushing the work for the first time you must have authenticate yourself with Git credentials we should use :
+ >> git push origin master

+ defining the branch and repository where we want to push our work